Shubham-Diwadkar/Java-Programming/README.md

 - If `day` is 7, it prints "Sunday".
 - If `day` is none of the above, it prints "Please enter a number between 1-7".

+The switch expression is evaluated once.
+The value of the expression is compared with the values of each case.
+If there is a match, the associated block of code is executed.
+The break and default keywords are optional, and will be described later in this chapter.

 #### Syntax

 ```